 We want women to feel #PandiaEmpowered, not feeling down about themselves because of the stress the idea of weight gain can cause.
 Birth control is liberating, and we encourage you to own your sexual health and wellness.

 While weight gain may cause stress, the benefits of birth control are plentiful.
-With birth control you can make your #PeriodsOptional and you are decreasing your chances of an unexpected pregnancy if you are sexually active.
-Birth control should give you a peace of mind and Pandia Health is here to help with that!
+With birth control, you can make your #PeriodsOptional and you are decreasing your chances of an unexpected pregnancy if you are sexually active.
+Birth control should give you peace of mind and Pandia Health is here to help with that!

 Frequently Asked Questions about Weight Gain and Birth Control